Matti88/yolo_food/README.md

-# Recipie Detector
+# Recipe Detector
-## Object Detection using YOLOv8 and Tensorflow.js to create recipie prompts for ChatGPT
+## Object Detection using YOLOv8 and Tensorflow.js to create recipe prompts for ChatGPT

 ---